 - white shirt and school tie

 - black V-necked pullover

 - black trousers or skirt

+- black shorts can be worn, in warm weather

 - black blazer with school badge or black jacket

 - black footwear

 Many retail outlets stock most of these items.
 All new pupils are given a tie as a welcome gift from the Parent Council.
 Football strips, track suits or any clothes decorated with slogans or logos should not be worn in school.
 In the interests of safety, large earrings, and other jewellery may need to be removed, particularly in workshops or in Physical Education.
 Pupils should therefore avoid wearing these items.
 It is not advisable to bring expensive personal items to school as the school cannot accept liability for any loss or damage.